Satori-finance/satori/source/index.html.md

     Funding Fee Rate = Premium Index + clamp(Interest Rate/24 - Premium Index, 0.05%, -0.05%)
 </aside>

-In other words, the funding fee ate will equal the hourly interest rate if the premium index is within 0.05% of the hourly interest rate.
+In other words, the funding fee rate will equal the hourly interest rate if the premium index is within 0.05% of the hourly interest rate.

 ### Funding Fee Rate Cap